 (1) A reference in this Part to a child being in, taken into, or placed in, provisional protection and care is a reference to the child being in, taken into, or placed in, the care of the CEO.

-(2) If a child is in provisional protection and care, the CEO, subject to any interim order, has the right to make decisions about the day-to-day care, welfare and development of the child, including, without limitation, decisions about any medical or dental examination, treatment or procedure in respect of the child.
+(2) If a child is in provisional protection and care, the CEO, subject to any interim order in respect of the child, has responsibility for the day-to-day care, welfare and development of the child to the exclusion of any other person.

+(3A) Without limiting subsection (2), the responsibility conferred by that subsection includes responsibility for making decisions about any medical or dental examination, treatment or procedure in respect of the child.

 (3) A child ceases to be in provisional protection and care if —

-(a) the child is returned to or placed in the care of a person under section 38(2);
+(a) the child is returned to or placed in the care of a person under section 38(2) or (3)(b); or

-(b) the Court makes an interim order under section 133(2)(a) that the child be returned to or placed with a parent of the child;
+(b) the Court makes an interim order under section 133(2)(a) that the child be returned to or placed with a parent of the child; or

 (c) the Court makes an interim order under section 133(2)(c); or